KainNhantumbo/maron-themes/README.md

 Portfolio: [https://codenut-dev.vercel.app](https://codenut-dev.vercel.app 'See my portfolio website')\
 My Blog: [https://codenut-dev.vercel.app/blog](https://codenut-dev.vercel.app/blog 'Visit my blog site')

-#### If you like this project, let me know by leaving a star on this repository so I can keep improving this app.😊😘
+#### If you like this project, let me know by leaving a star on this repository so I can keep improving this extension.😊😘

 Best regards, Kain Nhantumbo.\
 ✌️🇲🇿 **Made for Visual Studio Code**

 ## 📜 License

-This theme pack is released under the MIT License.
+This theme pack extension is released under the MIT License.\
 Copyright &copy; 2023 Kain Nhantumbo.

-Refer to the [notice file](./NOTICE.md) for more information.
+> Refer to the [notice file](./NOTICE.md) for more information.